-Included in non-current assets are intangible assets with indefinite useful lives amounting to R17,9 million and goodwill amounting to R64,2 million respectively.
+Included in non-current assets are intangible assets with indefinite useful lives amounting to R17,9 million and goodwill amounting to R64.2 million respectively as at 30 June 2024.
 The intangible assets relate to the Jiffy and Garbie brands.
 The goodwill arose on the acquisition of Future Packaging and Machinery, East Rand Plastics and Britepak Trading.

-On an annual basis, management prepares a goodwill and intangible assets impairment in accordance with IAS 36, to assess if any impairment is required.
+On an annual basis, management prepares a goodwill and intangible assets impairment assessment in accordance with IAS 36, to determine if any impairment is required.

-We considered the impairment assessments relating to the carrying value of goodwill and intangible assets as a matter of most significance to our current year audit of the consolidated financial statements, as judgement and estimates is required by management in determining the recoverable amount of each cash-generating unit, the growth rates and discount rates applied, which could have a significant impact on the financial results.
+We considered the impairment assessments relating to the carrying value of goodwill and intangible assets as a matter of most significance to our current year audit of the consolidated financial statements, as judgements and estimates are required by management in determining the recoverable amount of each cash-generating unit, as well as the growth rates and discount rates applied, which could have a significant impact on the financial results.